-Onsite Visit Options:
+Onsite Visit Options

 - Self-Guided Visits: Design your own experience.
-Resources can be found at mobot.org/ schoolprograms.
-Admission is free for all ZMD students, and non-ZMD students in grades PreK-8th.
-Non-ZMD students in grades 9 and above are admitted at \$8/student. - Guided Experiences: Designed for groups seeking an in-depth experience around specific topics.
+Resources can be found at mobot.org/schoolprograms.
+Admission is free for all ZMD students, and non-ZMD students in grades Pre-K-8.
+Non-ZMD students in grades 9 and above are admitted at \$10/student.
+Must be paid prior to arrival and booked through the School Programs onsite visit options. - Guided Experiences: Designed for groups seeking an in-depth experience around specific topics.
 Our experiences couple age-appropriate, outdoor learning experiences led by trained instructors with a theme-appropriate guided tour of the Garden.
-Programs vary in length from 75 minutes to 2 hours.
+Programs vary in length from 75 minutes to 2 hours and includes a Pot-A-Plant session.
 Fees: Standard (up to 30 students): \$180.
-Large (up to 60 students): \$360. - Plant Lab Student Scientist (PLSS) Field Investigations: Dig deeper into plant science in the PLSS Field Investigations designed for grades 3 and up.
+Large (up to 60 students): \$360. - PlantLab Student Scientist (PLSS) Field Investigations: Dig deeper into plant science in the PLSS Field Investigations designed for grades 3 and up.
 This program offers students an opportunity to explore more rigorous botany and STEM topics with our trained instructors.
-Program sessions serve up to 30 students, last 45-60 minutes, and include a take-home planting for each student.
+Program sessions serve up to 30 students, last 45-60 minutes, and includes a take-home planting activity or project for each student.
 Fee: \$120

-- Add-on Experiences: Make your students' experience even more memorable by including one of the following in your visit.
+- Grow Your Experience: Make your students' experience even more memorable by including one of the following in your visit.
 See page 14 for more information. - Pot-a-Plant: Sessions accommodate up to 30 students.
 Fee: \$70.
-Self-Guided Visits only. - Garden Nature Knapsack: \$5/satchel (This fee is waived for ZMD school groups.)
+Self-Guided Visits only. - Garden Nature Knapsack: \$5/satchel (fee waived for ZMD school groups.)
 Each satchel is designed for use by up to 10 students.
-Multiple satchels can be requested per educator. - The Doris I. Schnuck Children's Garden is open April through October.
+Multiple satchels can be requested per educator. - Doris I. Schnuck Children's Garden: Open April through October.
 Capacity is limited.
-Fee: \$3/student, must be paid prior to arrival
+Fee: \$3/student, must be paid prior to arrival.

-How to Register:
+How to Register

-- Registration for Fall 2022 programs will open on July 1, 2022.
-Spring 2023 programs will be available beginning November 1, 2023.
-All registrations are accepted on a first-come, first-served basis. - For fastest service, submit your registration request online at mobot.org/schoolprograms.
-You can also book by calling (314) 577-5185.
-Please submit your requests for all onsite-visit options online at mobot.org/schoolprograms.
-We will reply to all requests within 3 business days.
-Requests should submitted at least 2 weeks prior to your requested date. - Program fees for guided experiences and PlantLab Investigations include admission for up to 6 adults with a standard program and 12 adults for a large program.
-For every 5 students attending a self-guided visit, 1 adult is also admitted free of charge.
+- Registration for Fall 2024 program opens on July 1, 2024.
+Spring 2025 programs will be available beginning November 1, 2024.
+All registrations are accepted on a first-come, first-served basis. - For fastest service, submit your requests for all onsite visit options online at mobot.org/schoolprograms.
+We will reply to all requests within 5 business days.
+Requests should submitted at least 2 weeks prior to your requested date.
+Please call (314) 577-5185 for questions concerning program registration. - Program fees for guided experiences and PlantLab Investigations include admission for up to 6 adults with a standard program and 12 adults for a large program.
+One required adult chaperones is admitted at no cost for every 5 students attending a self-guided visit.
 Additional chaperones are admitted at standard admission rates; teachers may pay for all additional chaperones in one transaction prior to arrival, or elect to have an invoice sent to the school after their visit. - Please plan to pay program fees within 2 weeks of receiving your confirmation.